Skip navigation links

 The courses offer a "Bridging Program" into a chemical engineering M.S. or Ph.D. degree program for B.S. students with non-chemical engineering degrees.
 The courses provide sufficient background that students can enter and successfully complete graduate chemical engineering degrees.
 The courses are used by MSU and other chemical engineering departments as the core of a bridging program.

 MSU tuition costs are available here.
-Each course the three credit hours.
+Each course is three credit hours.

 Mass and energy balances in batch, continuous and open systems.
 Process thermodynamics.
 Cryogenics.
 Properties of substances and mixtures.
 Phase equilibria.
 Chemical reaction equilibria.
 Chemical kinetics and reactor modeling.
 Process design orientation.